mapeveri/django-musette/roadmap.rst

 4. [X] Issue #94 Improve SEO tags
 5. [X] Issue #98 Bug in CustomClearableFileInput
 6. [X] Issue #99 Translate all forms
+7. [X] Issue #91 Separete in multiple files the module module.musette.js
-7. [] Issue #85 Improve the sending of emails
+8. [] Issue #85 Improve the sending of emails
-8. [] Issue #87 Migrate web sockets to django-channels
+9. [] Issue #87 Migrate web sockets to django-channels
-9. [] Issue #81 Add docker container
+10. [] Issue #81 Add docker container
-10. [] If errors are found in the previous version.
+11. [] If errors are found in the previous version.
 They will be arranged